Manish-1319/Manish-1319/README.md

-- 👋 Hi, I’m Manish Singh
+- 👋 Hi, I’m Manish Singh.
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning DSA with Java.
+- 🌱 I’m learning DSA with Java.
 - 💞️ I’m looking to collaborate on LinkedIn.